-Eli Gottesdiener has practiced law for over 25 years, most of which litigating complex federal civil matters.
-For the past 12 years, he has dedicated his practice to the representation of current and former participants in ERISA-governed pension plans.
+Eli Gottesdiener has practiced law for more than 30 years, most of which litigating complex federal civil matters.
+For the past 20 years, he has dedicated his practice to the representation of current and former participants in ERISA-governed pension plans.
 He is recognized as one of only a relatively small number of practitioners across the country with the expertise, resources and proven track record to successfully prosecute ERISA pension or 401(k) class actions against large corporate defendants.
 Federal judges across the country regularly appoint him as class counsel in a wide variety of such cases.

 Mr. Gottesdiener has not only prosecuted -- earlier in his career, he defended.
 He spent five years defending Fortune 500 companies in commercial disputes as an associate in two of the top firms, one in Washington, D.C., the other in New York.
 He also spent seven years as a trial lawyer defending under-privileged criminal defendants as a staff attorney with the Public Defender Service for the District of Columbia.